 |Educational Research Tools|

-Fidelity offers a number of brokerage products and services, including myriad investment products and financial advice services.
+Fidelity offers a number of brokerage products and services, including myriad investment products and financial advisory services.

 The core product that Fidelity offers is its trading account.
 With this, you can buy and sell stocks, mutual funds and other securities.
 You can manage your investments by looking at charts showing the performance of your investments over different periods of time to see if you are making effective investments or if you need to reassess.

 Fidelity also offers a number of research and educational tools that can help you with this.
-There’s more than 20 years of data available for you to mine, plus the option to test your strategy and see if it is likely to produce your desired returns.
+There are more than 20 years of data available for you to mine, plus the option to test your strategy and see if it is likely to produce your desired returns.
 There are also a number of articles, webinars and videos that you can use to brush up on any unfamiliar topics.

 Another important service the company offers is its cash management account.
 This can effectively replace a traditional checking account at a bank.
 It allows you to have all of your assets, including cash and investments, under the same umbrella.
 As part of this service, Fidelity will reimburse any ATM fees that you pay to other banks.

 If you need more guidance or would like more management assistance with any of the above, the Fidelity company also has a financial advisor division as well as a robo-advisor and hybrid robo-advisor.

 Fidelity Online Experience